 - Regularly inspect your roof for signs of damage

-Adding home emergency cover to your home insurance policy or buying a standalone policy is an ideal way to ensure you’re protected in an emergency.
+Adding emergency cover to your home insurance or buying a standalone policy is an ideal way to ensure you’re protected in an emergency.

-Consider whether such a policy is right for you, your options, and the pros and cons of each choice before taking the right path for your needs, circumstances, and home.
+Consider whether such a policy is right for you, your options, and the pros and cons of each one before taking the right path for your needs, circumstances, and home.